robenkleene/design-references/after-effects/after-effects-keyframes.md

 - `⌥T`: Add a opacity keyframe
 - `⌥S`: Add a scale keyframe
 - `⌥R`: Add a rotation keyframe
+- There's no keyboard shortcut to add a keyframe for the currently selected property

 ## Tips